Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, goblins and teutons (graphics by Leo).
+- Added Spatha upgrade for the Teuton civilization.

 -----------------------------------------------------------------------
 - 1.0.1